shader-slang/slang/docs/linking.md

 ```

 This is possible because when linkage occurs the code is actually *Slang IR*, and Slang IR contains the information necessary for the use of the Thing type.

+It also worth noting that if the `-obfuscate` feature is used, all libraries and source must also have `-obfuscate` enabled, for linking to work.

 Examples
 --------